+Bologna is the capital city of Emilia-Romagna, in the Po Valley of Northern Italy.
 The city lies between the Po River and the Apennine Mountains.
 This spectacular historic city offer many lodging and accommodations options, from cheap and cheerful condo rentals, apartment rentals to more upscale vacation rentals and villa rentals.

+The town is home to the oldest university in the world, University of Bologna, founded in 1088.
 It is famous for its towers and lengthy porticoes; it has a well-preserved historical downtown (one of the largest in Italy) thanks to a careful restoration and conservation policy which began at the end of the1970s.
 Bologna remains one of the best-preserved medieval cities in Europe; to this day it remains unique in its historic value with equally historic accommodations, vacation rentals, condo rentals, apartment rentals and villa rentals.

 Over the centuries, Bologna has acquired many nicknames: "the learned one" (la dotta) is a reference to its famous university; "the fat one" (la grassa) refers to its cuisine.

 "The red one" (la rossa) originally refers to the color of the roofs in the historic center.

 Bologna is renowned for its culinary tradition.
 It has given its name to the well-known Bolognese sauce, a meat based pasta sauce called in Italy ragù alla bolognese but in the city itself just ragù.
 Situated in the fertile Po River Valley, the rich local cuisine depends heavily on meats and cheeses.
 As in all of Emilia-Romagna, the production of cured pork meats such as prosciutto, mortadella andsalami is an important part of the local food industry.